hongo10/hongo10.github.io/_pages/about.md

   - /about.html
 ---

+## About Me
+- I specialize in computational chemistry, I have also done experiments in polymer physics.
+- Mandarin (简体中文) and Korean (한국어) are my native languages.
+I speak English and Japanese (日本語) as well.

 ## Employment
 - **Postdoc Fellow in School of Pharmacy** (*Aug.
 2023-Current*) <br />
   University of Maryland Baltimore, Baltimore, USA